V2

 As Artificial Intelligence becomes the defining force of this century, we stand at a fork in the road.

-Or AI can be used to decentralise market intelligence, distribute agency, amplifying visibility of alternative supply, and reenfranchise independent small-scale producers.
+AI could further entrench centralised control over food and data flow to an even smaller number of proprietary systems, or it can be used to decentralise market intelligence, distribute agency, amplifying visibility of alternative supply, and reenfranchise independent small-scale producers.

 It all comes down to the frameworks and harnesses it is given to operate with.